pardallio/dcmdb/README.md

 ## Introduction

-`dcmbd` is an attempt to bring some order in the output from the case stuides performed within DE_330.
+`dcmbd` is an attempt to bring some order in the output from the case studies performed within DE_330.
 The initial cases will be done with different setup using different name conventions and the idea is to handle these differences in an organized manner.
 The meta database consists of metadata for individual cases along with data availibility information.
 The aim is to allow an easy access to data without having to worry to much about the location.

 ## The metadata